All Products

 image

-On the NAT Gateway creation page, configure the parameters as needed or use the default values.
+On the NAT gateway creation page, configure the parameters or use the default values.
 Then, click Create EIP.

 image

-2. On the Elastic IP Address creation page, configure the parameters as needed or use the default values, then click Buy Now.
+2. On the elastic IP address creation page, configure the parameters or use the default values.
+Then, click Buy Now.

-3. Return to the NAT Gateway creation page, select the instance you just created for the EIP Instance field, and then click Buy Now to create the NAT Gateway.
+3. Return to the NAT gateway creation page.
+For Elastic IP Address Instance, select the instance that you just created.
+Then, click Buy Now to create the NAT gateway.

-2. In the security group, configure an inbound rule for the service port.
-For detailed steps, see Add a security group rule.
+2. In the selected security group, configure an inbound rule for the service's listening port.
+For detailed instructions, see Create a security group.
 Set the following parameters:

 • Action: Allow

-• Source: 0.0.0.0/0 (allows all public IPs for testing) or a restricted IP range.
-For production environments, restrict the source IP addresses.
+• Source: 0.0.0.0/0 (allows access from all public IP addresses for testing) or a specific IP range as needed.
+For production environments, we strongly recommend restricting the source IP address range.

-Note: To add or change resources such as a VPC or NAT Gateway, use the Change Settings option, which requires an instance restart.
+Note: To add or change network resources such as a VPC or a NAT Gateway, you must use the Change Settings option, which requires restarting the instance.

-On the DSW instance list page, click an instance name to open the details page and modify public network access.
+On the DSW instance list page, click the instance name to open its details page, where you can modify the public network access configuration.

-In the DSW development environment, click Change Settings at the top of the page to modify custom services.
+Inside the DSW development environment, you can click Change Settings at the top of the page to modify a custom service.

 Test connectivity

-1. In DSW Terminal, run the following commands to start a simple HTTP server.
+1. In the DSW Terminal, run the following commands to start Python’s built-in HTTP server.

 # Create an HTML file with test content